 The required headroom should be provided over a width of at least craft gauge beam.
 For safety reasons the Association considers that there should be at least 0.3 m clearance above the craft air draught.

-Triggers - Dredging should be required as soon as the depth in any part of the fairway has degraded to less than the constructed gauge draught.
+Triggers - Dredging should be required as soon as the depth in any part of the fairway has degraded to less than the constructed gauge draught at normal water level.
 Dredging should be required at landings, wharves, and moorings as soon as the depth there has reduced to less than the constructed gauge draught.